 Graduate education is intended to develop specialized skills, knowledge and expertise in a particular discipline.
-Therefore the graduate admission process is designed to collect credentials regarding the applicant's academic preparation, intellectual ability, experience, motivation to undertake a rigorous academic program of study.
+Therefore the graduate admission process is designed to collect credentials regarding the applicant's academic preparation, intellectual ability, experience, and motivation to undertake a rigorous academic program of study.
+Admission of graduate students is the responsibility of the Dean of the Graduate School with the advice and assistance of the Graduate Council and of the graduate faculty members of the departments, programs, and curricula authorized to offer graduate degree programs.
 The application materials for each prospective student receive individual attention and are reviewed by the Graduate Coordinator and/or program committee within the intended program to identify whether the applicant's background matches the intended program of study.
-Applicants who are offered admission will be selected on the basis of the University's judgment of the applicant's qualifications for satisfactory performance in the specific college, school, department, curriculum, or other program to which the applicant seeks admission.
-NCA&T considers all applications for graduate admissions without regard to race, ethnicity, color, gender, gender identity, sexual orientation, national origin, disability, veteran's status, age or religion or creed.
+Graduate applications for admission are referred to the intended program's faculty for a recommendation on admission.
+The program coordinator submits a recommendation based on a holistic review of each application.
+This review includes academic qualifications, applicant's interest and experience relative to the program, and the capacity of the program.
+After receiving a recommendation from the program coordinator, the Graduate School reviews the application file to ensure that the appropriate procedures have been followed.
+This process ensures that all applications to graduate degree programs undergo two levels of review prior to an admission decision.
+Applicants who are offered admission will be selected on the basis of the University's analysis of the applicant's qualifications for satisfactory performance in the specific college, school, department, curriculum, or other program to which the applicant seeks admission.
+Admission to the University also requires satisfactory evaluation of campus safety related responses.

+NCA&T considers all applications for graduate admissions without regard to race, ethnicity, color, gender, gender identity, sexual orientation, national origin, disability, veteran's status, age, religion, or creed.

-- Types of Admission: Students are admitted to the School of Graduate Studies in three categories: unconditional, conditional, or non-degree seeking.
-The criteria for each type of admission are listed below.
+- Types of Admission: Students are admitted to the Graduate School in three categories: unconditional, conditional, or non-degree seeking.
+The minimum criteria for each type of admission are listed below.
 However, satisfying minimum admission requirements does not guarantee admission.
 Admissions decisions are based on a competitive evaluation and may be limited for such reasons as capacity constraints.
 Specific requirements for admission to each graduate program may be more restrictive and are subject to change. - 2.
 Unconditional Admission: Unconditional admission may be granted to an applicant who possesses: - a.
 A bachelor's degree from an accredited four-year college or university as determined by a regional accrediting agency, or from selected international colleges/universities including three-year colleges and universities in Europe participating in the Bologna Process; - b.
 Satisfactory cumulative Grade Point Average (GPA) in previous college work.
 A graduate degree, or at least 12 credit hours of graduate coursework taken post-baccalaureate while in graduate status, may supersede the undergraduate record in evaluating credentials for admission; - c.
 Satisfactory evaluation of standardized test scores, recommendation letters, application essay, and other factors as specified by the intended program of study; and - d.
 English language proficiency. - 3.
-Conditional Admission: Conditional admission may be granted when the School of Graduate Studies determines the student has not met the requirements for unconditional admission.
+Conditional Admission: Conditional admission may be granted when the Graduate School determines the student has not met the requirements for unconditional admission.
 This may be due to the lack of accreditation of the prior college/university, minimal relevance of previous education/degree to proposed program of study, or lack of academic strength as demonstrated by previous GPA or test scores.
-Conditionally admitted students will be subject to admission conditions that may include one or more of the following: - a.
-Pass examinations to demonstrate knowledge in specified areas; - b.
-Take specified undergraduate and/or graduate courses to improve his/her background.
-This will increase the total credit hours required beyond what is published in the catalog; - c.
-Conditionally admitted students will be dismissed without a probationary period if the conditions placed on their admission have not been met within the prescribed time period. - 4.
-Satisfying conditional admission requirements: The School of Graduate Studies grants full graduate standing when all requirements of the conditional admission are met.
-All admission conditions must be satisfied during the first twelve (12) attempted credit hours.
-The student must also maintain a satisfactory academic record (3.0 GPA) on all course work taken in a graduate classification.
+Conditionally admitted students will be subject to admission conditions that may include one or more of the following: